 Arbitrage: Buying a currency in one center and selling it in another to take advantage of temporary variance.

 Banking Day: The day on which the sale of a currency against another currency can be settled, is called banking day.
 The exchange contracts of two currencies can be settled only when the markets of those cities to which the currencies belong are open.
-Banking day is also known as Business day, clear day, market day and open day.
+Banking Day is also known as Business Day, clear day, market day, and open day.

 Business Day: The day on which the sale of a currency against another currency can be settled, is called banking day.
 The exchange contracts of two currencies can be settled only when the markets of those cities to which the currencies belong are open.
-Business day is also known as Banking day, clear day, market day and open day.
+Business Day is also known as Banking Day, clear day, market day, and open day.

-Cash transactions: Value today: Any transaction executed for same day settlement.
+Cash transactions: Value today: Any transaction executed for same-day settlement.
 Cash transactions are also called ‘value today’ transactions.

 Clear Day: The day on which the sale of a currency against another currency can be settled, is called banking day.
 The exchange contracts of two currencies can be settled only when the markets of those cities to which the currencies belong are open.
-Clear day is also known as Business day, banking day, market day and open day.
+Clear Day is also known as Business Day, Banking Day, Market Day, and Open Day.

-Clean float: When there is no intervention of Central Bank (RBI) or with little intervention of it, exchanges of foreign currencies take place with normal pressure of demand and supply is called clean float.
+Clean float: When there is no intervention of the Central Bank (RBI) or with little intervention it, exchanges of foreign currencies take place with normal pressure of demand and supply is called clean float.

 Commission: Bank charges to execute a foreign exchange transaction with a commercial entity.

-Confirmation: After the foreign exchange transaction, the parties to the deal send to each other written confirmation giving full details of the transactions.
+Confirmation: After the foreign exchange transaction, the parties to the deal send each other written confirmation giving full details of the transactions.

-Cross Rate: Generally, exchange rate between two foreign currencies is called cross rate.
-Even exchange of other currencies against US dollars outside the United States is also called cross rate.
+Cross Rate: Generally, the exchange rate between two foreign currencies is called cross rate.
+Even the exchange of other currencies against US dollars outside the United States is also called cross rate.
 For example: A dealer in Mumbai sells or buys Euro against US Dollars, he uses cross rates.

-Currency Band: In a regulated market, margin within which the currency is allowed to fluctuate by the monetary authority.
+Currency Band: In a regulated market, the margin within which the currency is allowed to fluctuate by the monetary authority.

-Daylight exposure Limit: The limit within which a foreign exchange dealer is allowed to run to overall foreign exchange exposure in a day.
+Daylight Exposure Limit: The limit within which a foreign exchange dealer is allowed to run to overall foreign exchange exposure in a day.
 It is also called intraday position.

 Intraday position: The limit within which a foreign exchange dealer is allowed to run to overall foreign exchange exposure in a day.
-It is also called daylight exposure limit.
+It is also called the daylight exposure limit.

 Depreciation: When a currency loses in value against one or more currencies without forced devaluation by the monetary authorities.

-For example: I USD = Rs.60.33
+For example I USD = Rs.60.33

 Equilibrium Rate: Exchange rate, at which buyers and sellers are willing to transact business, with supply and demand in balance, possibly only requiring marginal intervention by the monetary authorities.

-Euro-Dollars: There is no such a thing as a Euro-Dollar Currency.
-It is US dollars invested by non-residents of US in European Market, more so in London.
+Euro-Dollars: There is no such thing as a Euro-Dollar Currency.
+It is US dollars invested by non-residents of the US in the European Market, more so in London.
 Euro dollars settlements are taking place over banking accounts in the United States and it is a part of the US money supply.